Monday, February 22, 2010

 08 Portugal

-B: This deserves points alone for the fact that its composer is called João Carlos Campos de Sousa Mota Oliveira!
-I can’t remember what the lyricist’s name is, but he or she was the same one who wrote Amor D’água Fresca, and you can sense it in lines like “Esta noite vou servir um chá / Feito de... / ...aromas que não há”.
+B: Brought to you by the same lyricist as Amor d’água fresca, and you can sense it in lines like “Esta noite vou servir um chá / Feito de... / ...aromas que não há”.

 A: This is a fairly ordinary ballad, and yet...